The 6 best World Cup documentaries to stream right nowNov 25 | 3 min read

 Someone Great is a hilarious and heartfelt story of friendship, love, and what it means to let go of your twenties and enter adulthood.

 Aspiring music journalist Jenny (Gina Rodriguez) has just landed her dream job at an iconic magazine and is about to move to San Francisco, but her boyfriend of nine years decides to call it quits.

 To nurse her broken heart, Jenny gathers up her two best friends Erin (DeWanda Wise) and Blair (Brittany Snow) for one outrageous last adventure in New York City.

 Always Be My Maybe

-Always Be My Maybe follows former childhood sweethearts Sasha (Ali Wong) and Marcus (Randall Park) who reconnect as adults.
+Always Be My Maybe is a feel-good Netflix rom-com that follows former childhood sweethearts Sasha (Ali Wong) and Marcus (Randall Park) who reconnect as adults.